arksys-os/arksys-iso/README.md

 ```
 > Tip: If memory allows, it is preferred to place the working directory on tmpfs (/tmp/archiso-tmp)

-X. To rebuild ISO, just remove files of work directory in one of these ways:
+- To rebuild ISO, just remove files of work directory in one of these ways:
     - Remove all content inside directory: `sudo rm -rf ./work/*`
     - Remove only files starting with "base": `sudo rm -v ./work/base._*`
     - Delete only the files in directory: `find ./work -maxdepth 1 -type f -delete`